rchellasamy/ECSE4320_Advanced_Computer_Systems_Projects/Project_A4/README.md

 ### Coarse-Grained Locking (Baseline)

-All operations acquire a single global mutex:

-* Simple and correct
+This design prioritizes simplicity:

 * Minimal bookkeeping
+* Straightforward correctness reasoning
-* Maximum contention
+* Maximum contention under concurrency

-This design is expected to scale poorly due to serialization of all operations.
+Because all operations serialize, scalability is expected to be poor as thread count increases.

 ### Lock Striping (Improved Design)

-Lock striping reduces contention by partitioning the hash table:
+Lock striping reduces contention by allowing operations on different parts of the table to proceed independently:

-* Threads operating on different stripes proceed in parallel
+* Contention is localized to individual stripes
-* Critical sections are shorter and less contended
+* Critical sections are shorter
-* Still simple enough to reason about correctness

-This design trades slightly higher overhead for substantially improved scalability.
+* Synchronization overhead increases slightly

+This design aims to improve scalability while preserving correctness and simplicity.

 ---